LuckedCoronet/scpss-addon-info/.github/ISSUE_TEMPLATE/new-feature-request.md

 ---
-name: Feature request
+name: New feature request
-about: Suggest an idea for this project
+about: Suggest a new feature for this project
-title: "[SUGGESTION]"
+title: "[NEW FEATURE REQUEST]"
-labels: enhancement
+labels: new feature
 assignees: ''

 ---